 One of the least understood concepts in The Bible, especially when it come to The Holiness of God.

-Almost everyone battles with finding purpose at some time in their life, but purpose is something accessible to every follower of Christ.
+Almost everyone battles with finding purpose at some time in their life, but purpose is something accessible to every Christian.

 Does evil have an existence of its own, or is it simply the absence of Good?
 How do we really know the difference between the two?

 This book explores the implications of one of the the greatest surprises in the bible.
 God is Holy.